Lockheed Martin Corp. (LMT). Below are some highlights from the above linked analysis:

 LMT is the largest defense contractor in the world and dominates next-generation defense platforms.
 It owns supply contracts for key programs such as the F-35, which assures the company multiple years of revenue.
-However, withdrawal of troops from Afghanistan, along with U.S. budgetary concerns and the requirement for the U.S. Department of Defense to reduce spending by $450 billion over 10 years could negatively affect LMT's ability to increase its dividend.
+However, LMT could face stiff headwinds from the 2011 Budget Control Act and sequestration (broad, automatic, across-the-board cuts).
+If Congress does not act, sequestration would take effect on March 1, 2013, leading to the U.S. Department of Defense reducing spending by $950 billion over 10 years.

-I am also concerned with the company's recent increase in its free cash flow payout (60%) debt to total capital (75%).
-As a mitigating factor, its net debt is $2.7 billion when subtracting out the $3.8 billion of cash currently held.
-Given these concerns, I will not add to my position at this time even though LMT trades below its calculated fair value of $133.37.
+I am also concerned with the company's continued increase in its free cash flow payout (62% up from 60% in August 2012) and high debt to total capital (75%).
+As a mitigating factor, its net-debt improved to $2.5 billion from $2.7 billion in August.
+Given these concerns, I will not add to my position at this time even though LMT trades below its calculated fair value of $135.99.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I was long in LMT (0.4% of my Dividend Growth Portfolio).
 See a list of all my dividend growth holdings here.

 - Hormel Foods Corp.
 (HRL) Dividend Stock Analysis